klirr2007/PublicDomainSheetMusicFinder/README.md

 - **PublicDomainSheetMusicFinder.ipynb**: Code optimization and refactoring for improved performance and readability.
 - **imslp_extract.ipynb**: Newly added notebook to parse all available scores for a selected composer from the IMSLP database.
-- **llm_parse.ipynb**: Experimental notebook for parsing, summarizing, and answering questions about a selected composer based on their Wikipedia article.
+- **llm_parse_local.ipynb**: Experimental notebook for parsing, summarizing, and answering questions about a selected composer based on their Wikipedia article.
 This notebook utilizes local running large language models provided in LM Studio.
 Tested with Mistral 7B model and 8192 token input.

 ## Included Files